-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Inpatient hospital care When in-network: Prior Days 1-7: 40% co-insurance. authorization may be required, depending upon procedure except in urgent or emergent situations. \$285 co-pay per day.
-Notification from your provider is required prior to admission.
-Days 8+: \$0 co-pay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+What you must pay when you get these services What you must pay when you get these services Out-of-Network See Physician/Practitioner services, including doctor's office visits: Specialist There is no coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines.
+50% coinsurance when you get these services In-Network See Physician/Pra including doctor's of There is no coinsurance or copay for the pneumonia, influenza, and v s What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient hospital care Days 1-7: 40% coinsurance may be required depending on the procedure, except in urgent or emergent situations.
+Notification from your \$285 copay per day Days 8+: \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily co-pay begins again.
-Covered services include but are not limited to: \$0 co-pay per day.
+Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
 Cost-sharing is charged for each inpatient stay.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at an in-network hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at an in-network hospital.